jeredw/advent2023/README.md

 constructed not to need remainders!
 I used wolfram alpha to fit a quadratic formula to the damn thing and put it to bed.
 Good riddance, I hope tomorrow is an emulator or simulation of some sort and not another grid search problem.

+## Day 22

+Today I learned more about the object model by trying to get my classes to print nicely in the inspector (`printOn` and `printString`) and work right in a hashed collection (`hash` and `=`).
+I went poking in the `Point` class and found a bunch of cool methods that would have come in very handy for past problems.

+For part two, we had to do a disjoint union type thing, and I wanted to deep copy a dictionary of sets for my cheesy n^3 solution.
+But strangely `dict deepCopy` gave me back a corrupt object.
+I can only imagine what shenanigans `deepCopy` must get up to in this language.